act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 ### Expectation 1

-The [programmatically determinable](#https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) `label` element, if there is any, together with its context, describe the purpose of the associated form field element.
+The `label` element, if there is any, together with its context, describe the purpose of the associated form field element.

 **Note:** Context in this case could be e.g. headings, fieldsets and legends, text that is located close by etc.